Mysta3/Mysta3/README.md

 * ✉️  You can contact me at [myshawnestallings@gmail.com](mailto:myshawnestallings@gmail.com)
 * 🚀  I'm currently working on the CyberSecurity 101 TryHackMe Path.
 * 🧠  I'm studying for my Microsoft Azure Fundamentals Certiffication
-* 🤝  I'm open to collaborating on any JavaScript and or Ruby-related projects but also love to experiment with new languages especially if it deals with IaC or internal tooling.
+* 🤝  I'm open to collaborating on any Python, JavaScript and or Ruby-related projects but also love to experiment with new languages especially if it deals with IaC or internal tooling.
 * ⚡  Forever a Student, Always learning.

 <a href="https://app.daily.dev/mysta3"><img src="https://github.com/mysta3/mysta3/blob/main/devcard.svg" width="400" alt="Myshawne Stallings's Dev Card"/></a>